deathworlders/online/content/books/deathworlders/chapter-16-firebird.md

 Nobody laughed---the devastation in California was simply too raw and solemn for that.
 But they did all let go of just a little tension.

 "Serve him the fuck right."
 'Carl' said.
-"He screwed the pooch.”
+"He screwed the pooch."

 "He's still our boss." the CO reminded them.
 "So keep that to yourself and do what he said.
-Full review.”
+Full review."

 "The Strategic Debriefing is unchanged though, right?
-Six is still... fragile."
+Six is still...fragile."

 "...Yeah.
 For now we proceed as planned.
 But break the news about Diego to him, see how he reacts.
 I'm still not convinced he's serious about defecting."